Blue00FF/Blue00FF/README.md

 ## Current Focus

 I’m currently working on various projects to expand my knowledge in:
-- **AI and Machine Learning**: Exploring different AI models and their applications
+- **AI and Machine Learning**: Deep diving into Transformers, TensorFlow, and PyTorch
 - **DevOps and Kubernetes**: Learning to build and manage containerized environments
 - **Home Lab Projects**: Working with TrueNAS, Raspberry Pi, and other hardware
-- **Data Analysis**: Enhancing my skills with Python libraries like Torch, Tensorflow and Transformers
+- **Natural Language Processing**: Exploring state-of-the-art models and their applications

 ## Skills and Technologies